This post is the first in a series of posts about the ethics of abortion.

 Ethics, on the other hand, pertains to the way in which we apply our concepts of the good to every day practical situations.
 For example, if we believe that the good is doing our duty no matter what, we also need to know what exactly our duty is in specific situations.

 We especially need to know what our duty is in ambiguous moral situations.
-Morally ambiguous situations are ones in which it is difficult to know the right thing to do—often because there are conflicting goods involved.
+Morally ambiguous situations are ones in which it is difficult to know the right thing to do.
+In such situations, it is usually because there are conflicting goods involved.

 Morality and Legality

-Moral considerations are a part of any good society, but so is individual freedom and choice; we are continually balancing these two important social goods.
+Moral considerations are a part of any good society.
+But so is individual freedom and choice.
+And we continually try to balance these two important social goods.

-Because we believe in such a balance, most of us believe that to protect individual freedom, the law cannot intrude into certain areas of an individual’s life, even if that person is behaving immorally.
-On the other hand, we believe that to promote morality, there are at least some actions which the government must regulate for the good of society.
+Because we believe in such a balance, most of us believe that law cannot intrude into certain areas of an individual’s life.
+And we believe this, even if that person is behaving immorally.
+On the other hand, we believe that there are at least some actions which the government must regulate for the good of society.

 As another example, at one point in the U.S., slavery was legal, but it certainly was not moral.

-We recognize that some people are pushed to desperate acts because of vulnerability and desperation and that legal punishment is not the right way to address these problems.
+We recognize that vulnerability and desperation can push some people to commit desperate acts.
+In these cases, we usually recognize that legal punishment is not the right way to address the problem.

 Photo by Giammarco Boscaro, courtesy of Unsplash